Girl, So Confusing: Comparison with Lorde

-Lorde experienced mainstream success after releasing her debut single "Royals" and debut album Pure Heroine in 2013.
-The artist's aesthetic and physical features were compared by media outlets to those of Charli, who also released her debut album True Romance that same year and achieved mainstream success with her 2012 collaboration "I Love It" with Swedish synth-pop duo Icona Pop.
-In a 2014 interview, Charli XCX was mistaken for Lorde when the interviewer asked her about the inspiration for "her" song "Royals".
-Charli XCX did not correct the interviewer but rather played along and answered the question.
-This later inspired a decade-long meme comparing the two singers.
+Lorde experienced mainstream success after releasing her debut single, "Royals", and debut album, Pure Heroine, in 2013.
+The artist's aesthetic and physical features were compared by media outlets to those of Charli, who also released her debut album, True Romance, that same year and achieved mainstream success with her 2012 collaboration "I Love It" with Swedish synth-pop duo Icona Pop.
 In a May 2024 interview with Rolling Stone UK, Charli XCX revealed she had initially been envious of Lorde and her commercial success with "Royals" and compared her physical features with those of Lorde.
 However, she confessed that their different musical styles had assured her that they were "two completely different people" and that she thought this way due to insecurities about her own work.